Markets & Food Events

 Brisbane City Markets

-Ditch the supermarket and stock up on your weekly shop at the Brisbane City Markets.
-Bringing together the best artisans and producers from across SEQ, this is the place to pick up some of the freshest produce, to get your mid-week fix and check out some of the tastiest food stalls in town.
-Best of all, they're now in TWO locations, Reddacliffe Place on Wednesdays and Cathedral Square on Thursdays.
-The Brisbane City Markets are set to reopen in early February, so you've got no excuse to miss out on a drool-worthy lunch.
+Ditch the leftovers and grab your office lunch at the Brisbane City Markets.
+Bringing together the best artisans and producers from across SEQ, this is the place to pick up some fresh produce, get your mid-week market fix and check out some of the tastiest street food stalls in town.
+Best of all, they're now in THREE locations, all on different days, with a new Tuesday market in the grounds of St John's Cathedral joining the Reddacliffe Place markets on Wednesdays and Cathedral Square markets on Thursdays.

 West End Market